 informed us about their situation.
 Although BMX is very young in Hong Kong a tremendous number of youngsters were riding BMX bikes.
 In 1982 around 10 BMX meetings were organized and in each one about 120 riders took part in 8 age-groups.
 Their rules were still a little primitive but Mr. Law did travel to the USA to learn the "state of the art" as he said himself.

-Here a short story and some pictures of that particular trip to the BMX events at Vincennes (Indiana) and Olney after the Dayton Worlds.
-Withtwo renthal cars and a car provided to us by friends, we did start our journey.
+Here a short story and some pictures of that particular trip to the NBL BMX events at Vincennes (Indiana) and Olney after the Dayton Worlds.
+With two renthal cars and a car provided to us by friends, we did start our journey.

 August 13th., arrival in Holland of the BMX Action Free-style team.

-R.L. and friends also visited my brother in law Pierre Karsmakers, former moto-cross champ of the USA.
-Tacos prepared by Scot/ R.L.! at GD's house.
+R.L. and friends also visited my brother in law Pierre Karsmakers, former 500cc moto-cross champ of the USA.
+Tacos prepared by Scot/ R.L. at my house.
 Long conversation on BMX specially with Scot B. till very late at night.
 They also did meet with the members of the Waalre BMX club and participated in an organized training session at the track.

 August 14th: demo plus a BMX clinic in Odiliapeel in Holland.